mtgjson/mtgjson-website/docs/documentation/README.md

 ## F.A.Q.

-- Why can't I find some properties on certain cards or sets?
+- Why can't I find certain properties on cards or sets?
   - When using `AllCards` any properties with values that may be different from set to set are removed.
   - Certain properties with "falsey" values will be omitted from certain structures.
 We recommend checking for a property before looking for its value.